timescale/docs.timescale.com-content/getting-started/installation-docker.md

 >:TIP: Our standard binary releases are licensed under the Timescale License, which allows to use all our capabilities.
-If you want to use a version that contains _only_ Apache 2.0 licensed code, you should pull the tag `2.0.0-rc2-pg:pg_version:-oss`.
+If you want to use a version that contains _only_ Apache 2.0 licensed code, you should pull the tag `x.y.z-pg:pg_version:-oss`.

 ## Prebuilt with PostGIS [](postgis-docker)